Léo Ortiz

-Leonardo "Léo" Rech Ortiz (born 3 January 1996) is a Brazilian footballer who plays as centre-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.
+Leonardo "Léo" Rech Ortiz (/pt-BR/; born 3 January 1996) is a Brazilian footballer who plays as centre-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

 Ortiz won the 2021 Bola de Prata and despite being called-up to the Brazil national team since 2021 he made his debut only in 2025.

 He is son of Luís Fernando Roese Ortiz, one of the greatest Brazilian futsal players of all time.